FreedomIntelligence/Med-MAT/README.md

 # Med-MAT: On the Compositional Generalization of Multimodal LLMs for Medical Imaging

 ## ✨ Latest News
+- [12/31/2024]: Release the paper [On the Compositional Generalization of Multimodal LLMs for Medical Imaging](https://arxiv.org/abs/2412.20070), in which we found that multimodal LLMs can use compositional generalization to understand unseen medical images.
 - [12/27/2024]: Release the classification datasets in Med-MAT.
 The detection/segmentation datasets are coming soon.

 ## ⚡ Introduction